MIKEYMCC/Crearibo/README.md

 CR-10 3D Printer Modification

 This is a modification of the CR-10 S4 3D printer.
 It is a complete change to the Y X and Z axis to imitate the Prusa style printer specifically the Prusa MK2 and MK3 range.
 The main things provided by this modification are the parts for the Y and Z axis.
-THe X axis can be parts from the Prusa, Zaribo and Bear range of pruse printers and modifications.
+THe X axis can be parts from the Prusa, Caribou and Bear range of pruse printers and modifications.
 There are 8mm and 10mm veriants of the Z axis.
-To be able to use the 10mm Z and or X axis currently you would need to use the Z and or X axis of the Zaribo printer.
+To be able to use the 10mm Z and or X axis currently you would need to use the Z and or X axis of the Caribou printer.
 I have included X motor and X idlers that have been modified to use the creality switches, these are for 8mm only, these were originally designed by Vekoj.

 To help with aligning the Y rods the holders edge should be 101mm from the edge of the extrusion with the endcap removed.